-Progress of Meeting Goals
+Progress of Meeting Goals Production:

-• Does not apply to any of the 6 approved Groups.
+Does not apply to any of the 6 approved Groups.
 The current information is showing customers are using more than what is being produced.
 Source meter register is not reading correctly.
-A new register has been ordered.
+A new register was installed, unfortunately the new register is not compatibility with our software.
+Another registers as been ordered.